w3f/w3f-education/docs/Substrate/substrate-workshop.md

 _It is recommended that you setup the local development environment after the workshop session_

-## Running a Multi-Node Blockchain (_Skip this during the live session_)

-_Skip this section during the workshop as it takes a lot of time compile the node from scratch.
-You can try this later_

-After successfully starting the substrate node template, press CTRL + C on the terminal to stop the execution of the node.
-Remove the previously built artifacts by running the below command

-    cargo clean

-Now, run an instance of Local Testnet that allows you to run a Validator Node.
-This will take a while as Rust compiles the entire node from scratch.
-Observe the command prompt to see all the libraries that make a node template work.

-    cargo run -- --base-path data/node1 --chain local --alice  --name radha --validator

-Open a new terminal (At the top of the page, click on Terminal).
-Here, we will run another instance of the node.
-As we are running on the same machine, we will supply different ports for networking.

-    cargo run -- --base-path data/node2 --chain local --bob  --port 30334 --ws-port 9945 --name dasari --validator

-If everything goes well, you should be able to see a multi-node blockchain in action!

 ## Innovating with FRAME on substrate